ValYouW/flutter-opencv-stream-processing/tutorial.md

 Using C/C++ in Flutter is available via [Dart FFI](https://docs.flutter.dev/development/platform-integration/c-interop).

 # Get the starter project
-This tutorial is built upon a starter app, you can get the starter app by cloning this repo and checking out to commit `340d63`.
+This tutorial is built upon a starter app, you can get the starter app by cloning this repo and checking out to tag `tutorial-start-here`.

 ## The widgets in the starter app
 1. `detection_page.dart` - This is the Aruco detector class, it has a single `detect` method that currently does nothing.